killer400033/mkvEditor/README.md

 ### Find Incorrect Defaults
 The Find Incorrect Defaults window is used to search for media where the default tracks do not match a given set of languages.
-The set of correct languages is set using the search bare shown below:
+The set of correct languages is set using the search bar shown below:

 ![image](https://github.com/user-attachments/assets/2d7b542e-102a-445e-b922-ef2a0d81588b)